Order by Dec 19 to get your gear before Christmas.

 Thus, in combination with Ruffwear’s Code of Conduct for Suppliers, a Chemicals Management Agreement leads these conversations.
 This agreement is a simple statement of our chemical standards and policies, and includes:

-- Additional, specific policies on certain chemistries: no PVC, no BPA, and a complete phase out of PFAS by 2024
+• Additional, specific policies on certain chemistries: no PVC, no BPA, and a cease of manufacture with all intentionally added PFAS by 2024

 Restricted Substance List (RSL) Testing Program